eazar001/yesbot/README.md

 Extensions should all take in one argument: a pair containing the Id of the connection and the current server line.
 The pair should be of the form `Id-Msg`.
 The main extension predicate should have the same name as the Prolog module itself (sans the `.pl` portion).
 The demo extension source code is located in the extensions directory.
+A warning: The majority of the extensions that come with this bot were designed for ##prolog usage.
+While they can be catered to work generically, they may require tinkering to get them to work for your use cases.